x-limitless-x/blakedrumm.com/_posts/2022-01-26-scom-unix-linux-troubleshooting-tips.markdown

 > ### :notebook: Note 1
 > Verify that you have enabled Kerberos via the Management Server Registry on each Management Server in the resource pool you are using to monitor the Unix/Linux agents: [https://docs.microsoft.com/system-center/scom/manage-linux-kerberos-auth](https://docs.microsoft.com/system-center/scom/manage-linux-kerberos-auth)

-> ### :notebook: Note 2
-> You may be experiencing an issue with ports being blocked when Agent is in DMZ zone.
-Management Server needs these ports open to communicate to Domain Controller in DMZ zone (outside scom)
->
-> 1. LDAP Port  389 ***or*** LDAPS Port  636
-> 2. TCP Port 88 Kerberos
-> 3. RPC TCP Port 135 and some dynamics ports

 #### Example 1
 ##### Issue
 You may experience an error that contains the following when running the above Commands: